Yepoleb/gogapidocs/auth.rst

 Auth-Flow
 ---------

-1. First you need a web server to receive the login code.
-I'm running a Python HTTPServer on my local machine, but anything that supports dynamically generated content should work.
-The url for it is http://localhost:8000/token.

-2. Send the user to https://auth.gog.com/auth and use the url to your web server as redirect url.
-More details about the parameters of this request are described below.
+1. Use an embedded browser like WebKit, Gecko or CEF to send the user to https://auth.gog.com/auth.
+An add-on in your desktop browser should work as well.
+The exact details about the parameters of this request are described below.

-3. Once the login process is completed, the user should be redirected to your server with a login "code" appended to the url.
-Take that code and use it to request a token.
+2. Once the login process is completed, the user should be redirected to https://www.gog.com/on_login_success with a login "code" appended at the end.
+Use the callbacks of your browser engine to detect it, take the code and use it to request a token.

-4. Renew the token when it expires after about an hour.
+3. Renew the token when it expires after about an hour.
 Check the original response for an accurate lifetime.

 Authorizing a Request